CodeYourFuture/fundamentals-blockly/examples/understanding_cyf_blocks_interface.md

 ![image](cyf_blocks_ui.png)

 ### 1. STATIC HTML Textarea ###
 This is where you edit the initial HTML code.
-The **Html blocks** mainly operate on the HTML elements specified here.
+The **HTML blocks** mainly operate on the HTML elements specified here.

 ### 2. Code Blocks Editor ###
 You can construct your block program here.